mksdev/pexec/README.md

 std::cout << "stderr(size=" << ret.proc_err.size() << "): \n" << ret.proc_err << std::endl;
 return 0;
 ```
+* library provides array of errors for handling purposes, some errors cannot lead to direct cancellation of the process and must be saved in bulk.

-* blocking example with direct callbacks when process is running
+#### Blocking example with direct callbacks when process is running
 ```
 #include <pexec/pexec.h>